evilusean/Khan/Trig-PreCalc/FCC-PrecalculusCourse.md

    $f^{-1} \circ f(x) = x$
   $f \circ f^{-1}(x) = x$ .
 - $\circ$ = **Function Composition Symbol** = Function composition is the process of combining two functions into a single new function by using the **output** of the first (inner) function as the **input** for the second (outer) function.
+- Not all functions have an inverse function : They must be a 1 to 1 function, also, exponential functions will not work : $f(x) = x^2$ can be positive or negative - Only a function that satisfies the *horizontal line test* has an inverse function **One To One Functions** have an inverse function
 ### Inverse $\neq$ Reciprocal

 It is a common mistake to think $f^{-1}(x)$ means the same thing as $\frac{1}{f(x)}$.
 While they use similar notation, they represent entirely different mathematical concepts.